Family walks near Bristol & Bath

 5) Cheddar Gorge (OS Map 141)

 You can’t talk about walks in Somerset without including Cheddar Gorge.
 This is an iconic place to visit and only 30 minutes from Bristol and Bath.
 There’s a beautiful circular walk along the full length of the gorge and back along the other side (8km).
 Park at Black Rock car park and climb to the dizzying heights of the gorge to admire the views.
 Stop half way in Cheddar for an ice cream or a pint before heading home along the opposite side, leaping across the ‘giant’s rocks’ as my son calls them.
 There are shorter loops on both sides of the gorge.
-You can also take a sneaky peak at the Somerset levels from here.

 Find out about Max’s birthday adventure on Cheddar Gorge and a new idea for a party bag here.